raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 Trending is implemented through custom objects which perform the trending action and store the result.
 These objects should be implemented in each subsystem file and should inherit from `processingClasses.trendingObject`.
-In particular, they should implement a `Fill(hist)` method which takes the histogram, extract the value and error, and then calls the base class `Fill(value, error)` method to fill the trending histogram at the time stamp of the current file.
+In particular, they should implement a `fill(hist)` method which takes the histogram, extract the value and error, and then calls the base class `fill(value, error)` method to fill the trending histogram at the time stamp of the current file.
+The `fill()` function in the base class will store the value in a `numpy` array, which can later be used to construct a `ROOT.TGraph` or `ROOT.TH1` to display the trended values.

 For an example, see `proccessing.detectors.TPC.TPCTrendingObjectMean`.